-On May 15, 2012, Butamax filed a complaint in the United States District Court for the District of Delaware, as Case No. 1:12-cv-00602-SLR, alleging that we are infringing one or more claims made in U.S. Patent No. 8,178,328, entitled "Fermentive Production of Four Carbon Alcohols."
+On May 15, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00602-SLR, alleging that we are infringing one or more claims made in U.S. Patent No. 8,178,328, entitled "Fermentive Production of Four Carbon Alcohols."
 Butamax is seeking a declaratory judgment, injunctive relief, damages, interest, costs and expenses, including attorney's fees.
 We believe that we have meritorious defenses to these claims and we intend to vigorously defend this lawsuit.

-On June 19, 2012, the United States District Court for the District of Delaware denied the motion for preliminary injunction which was filed by Butamax on September 22, 2011 with respect to the alleged infringement by us of one or more claims made in the '889 Patent.
+On June 19, 2012, the Delaware District Court denied the motion for preliminary injunction which was filed by Butamax on September 22, 2011 with respect to the alleged infringement by us of one or more claims made in the '889 Patent.
 As is normal and customary in patent infringement actions of this nature, Butamax then filed a notice of appeal.
-In connection with their appeal, Butamax also filed a motion with the United States District Court for the District of Delaware seeking a temporary order to limit our activities with respect to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.
+In connection with their appeal, Butamax also filed a motion with the Delaware District Court seeking a temporary order to limit our activities with respect to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.

-On July 6, 2012, the United States District Court for the District of Delaware issued a temporary order which stated, in part, that we could not deliver, provide, distribute, ship, release or transfer in any way bio-isobutanol produced at the Agri-Energy Facility to any third party for any use or purpose related to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.
+On July 6, 2012, the Delaware District Court issued a temporary order which stated, in part, that we could not deliver, provide, distribute, ship, release or transfer in any way bio-isobutanol produced at the Agri-Energy Facility to any third party for any use or purpose related to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.
 We filed an appeal of the temporary order.
 Under the temporary order, we remained free to operate in markets such as chemicals, jet fuel, marine fuel and small engine fuel.
-On August 10, 2012, the Federal Circuit Court of Appeals granted Gevo's motion to stay the status quo order entered on July 6, 2012 by the United States District Court for the District of Delaware.
-On November 16, 2012, the Federal Circuit Court of Appeals affirmed the District Court's denial of Butamax's preliminary injunction motion.
+On August 10, 2012, the Federal Circuit Court of Appeals granted Gevo's motion to stay the status quo order entered on July 6, 2012 by the Delaware District Court.
+On November 16, 2012, the Federal Circuit Court of Appeals affirmed the Delaware District Court's denial of Butamax's preliminary injunction motion.

 On July 31, 2012, we filed a complaint in the United States District Court for the Eastern District of Texas, as Case No. 2:12-cv-00417, alleging that Butamax, DuPont, BP p.l.c., BP Corporation North America Inc. and BP Biofuels North America LLC are infringing U.S. Patent No. 8,232,089 (the "'089 Patent), entitled "Cytosolic Isobutanol Pathway Localization for the Production of Isobutanol."
 We are seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.
-On December 17, 2012, this case was transferred to the United States District Court for the District of Delaware as Case No. 1:12-cv-01724-SLR.
+On December 17, 2012, this case was transferred to the Delaware District Court as Case No. 1:12-cv-01724-SLR.
 On February 19, 2013, BP p.l.c. filed a motion seeking to dismiss our complaint for failure to state a claim against it.
 On March 8, 2013, we filed a response in opposition to BP p.l.c.'s motion.
 On March 18, 2013, BP p.l.c. filed its reply brief, and the issue was submitted to the court for decision.
 On July 8, 2013, the court granted BP p.l.c.'s motion.
 Despite the court's decision, Butamax, DuPont, BP Corporation North America Inc. and BP Biofuels North America LLC remain defendants in the suit.